thlorenz/phe-wasm/README.md

 ---------
 Overview
 ---------
-It's a brand new algorithm, mainly designed to avoid traversing all 21 combinations when evaluating a 7-card poker hand.
+It's a brand new algorithm, which avoids traversing all 7 choose 5 combinations when evaluating a 7-card poker hand, but uses a perfect hash function instead.

-The implementation supports both 5-card and 7-card evaluating, where the 7-card version beats every other implementation I can find on the Internet.
+The implementation supports both 5-card and 7-card evaluation, where the 7-card version beats many other algorithms in the execution time, and it's also using a considerably small memory (~100kb for the 7-card evaluation).

-The source code provides a 5-card hand evaluator and a 7-card hand evaluator in a considerably small memory.
-The branch `fast` contains another implementation (with a slightly different algorithm) which uses a nearly 300Mb memory when evaluating a 7-card hand, but the amount of CPU cycles is very small.

-Their return value is identical to the Cactus Kev's Poker Hand Evaluator (http://suffe.cool/poker/evaluator.html).
-However, one can modify the hash table to support any kinds of evaluation system he likes.
+Their return value is identical to the Cactus Kev's Poker Hand Evaluator (http://suffe.cool/poker/evaluator.html), where basically a stronger hand has a lower return value.
+However, one can modify the hash table to support any kind of evaluation system he likes.

 `Documentation` contains the description of the algorithms used in the evaluators.